avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/README.md

 Then we came back to Torbjørn's version, in the file `nonvolatile.cpp`.
 We pasted the numbers in line 29, and added a comma after the last one.

   ![Numbers](/CalNumbers.png)

+After booting up, we ran `testcal` and made sure that the max error was at least less than 0.1.
+If yours is bigger, run `calibrate` again and `testcal` after.